classzoo/classzoo.github.io/README.md

 ## Contribution

 This repository is maintained by the ClassZoo team.
-As functionality is modified in the (ClassZoo repository)[https://github.com/classzoo/classzoo], open issues within this repository requesting documentation to be updated here.
+As functionality is modified in the [ClassZoo repository](https://github.com/classzoo/classzoo), open issues within this repository requesting documentation to be updated here.